Emad-Eldin-G/Bank-Statement-Generator/README.md

 ## Authorization and Authentication.
 - I will using token authentication to ensure that only the corresponding frontend server can contact the backend server
 - I will use 2-factor authentication alongside password to ensure the user is who he/she claims.
 By setting an automated bot calling service on the cloud that calls the user and gives him a six digit one-time code that he/she can use to login.
+- After the user is logged in, they only have access to their own bank details and transactions.
+This could be implemented by correct db relations, and having a key that can only decrypt users's corresponding data.